 - Medical records

-- Security camera footage of your injury
+- Security camera or dashcam footage of your injury

 - Police report, if applicable